Meadowlark Lemon: Television appearances

 In 1980, Lemon appeared as the coach of the basketball team from The White Shadow in a series of guest skits for Order/Disorder week on 3-2-1 Contact.

-In 1983, Lemon appeared on an episode of Alice entitled "Tommy Fouls Out", and in a Charmin toilet paper commercial alongside Mr. Whipple (actor Dick Wilson).
+In 1983, Lemon appeared on an episode of Alice entitled "Tommy Fouls Out," and in a Charmin toilet paper commercial alongside Mr. Whipple (actor Dick Wilson).

 In 1996 season 2 episode 5 of Pinky and the Brain titled "Brain's Song" Meadowlark Lemon was Brain's best friend in the parody of Brian's Song.

-In 2006, on episode of adult swim's The Boondocks entitled "The Itis", the name of Meadowlark was used as the name of the park that Ed Wuncler I mentions an interest in purchasing from the state.
+In 2006, on episode of adult swim's The Boondocks entitled "The Itis," the name of Meadowlark was used as the name of the park that Ed Wuncler I mentions an interest in purchasing from the state.

 In 2009, on FOX's TV show The Cleveland Show, the name of Meadowlark Lemon was used for a dog's name, a pet for the character of Rallo Tubbs.
 The dog died in the second episode.

 Other work

-In 1979, Lemon starred in the educational geography film Meadowlark Lemon Presents the World.
-Also in 1979, he joined the cast of the short-lived television sitcom Hello, Larry in season two, to help boost the show's ratings.
+In 1979, Lemon starred in the educational geography film Meadowlark Lemon Presents the World and joined the cast in season two of the short-lived television sitcom, Hello, Larry, to help boost the show's ratings.
 In the same year, he played Rev. Grady Jackson in the movie The Fish That Saved Pittsburgh.
-It was several years before he actually became an ordained minister himself.
+It was several years before he actually became an ordained minister.

 He recorded a song, "My Kids" which was written by Dalton & Dubarri.
 The song was produced by Dubarri, and released on Casablanca NB 969 in March, 1979.
 In The Cash Box Singles to Watch section, it was called Top 40 material by the reviewer.

 In 1982, Lemon was featured in the Grammy-nominated video Fun & Games, an interactive educational video produced by Optical Programming Associates and Scholastic Productions, on the then-emerging LaserDisc format.

-In 1994, Lemon was referenced in an episode of the Nickelodeon show “The Adventures of Pete & Pete”.
-One of the characters claimed that “...you know, in a matter of moments, we’re all gonna be famous like Meadowlark Lemon.”

 Personal life

 Lemon had 10 children: Richard, George, Beverly, Donna, Robin, Jonathan, Jamison, Angela, Crystal, and Caleb.

+Lemon was born Meadow George Lemon but had his name legally changed to Meadowlark Lemon in 1969.

 A born-again Christian, Lemon became an ordained minister in 1986 and received a Doctor of Divinity degree from Vision International University in Ramona, California, in 1988.
 He was also featured as a gospel singer in several Gaither Homecoming videos.
 In his last years, he took up residence in Scottsdale, where his Meadowlark Lemon Ministries, Inc. is located.